jart/cosmopolitan/tool/plinko/README.txt

   popular interpreters cannot do; this lets plinko gain a considerable performance edge while retaining an event greater edge in simplicity

-  We hope you find these sources informative, eductional, and possibly useful too.
+  We hope you find these sources informative, educational, and possibly useful too.
 Lisp source code, written in its dialect is included too under //tool/plinko/lib and unit tests which clarify their usage can be found in //test/tool/plinko.